HiveMinds/appcommander/README.md

 is executed on your Android phone through ADB.

 ## Why
 I wanted self-host my Nextcloud calendar with 1 command, from anywhere in the world, no port-forwarding, no DNS stuff, no domain-name, no registrar configruation no nothing.
 So I wanted to completely automate my Android phone configuration.
-Some apps did not have, nor want, a configuration API.
-Automatic Android apps with key-presses is not safe because an unexpected event may come up, e.g. a prompt for a phone update, a call may come in etc.
+Some apps did not have, and perhaps may not want, a configuration API.
+Configuring Android apps with automated key-presses is not safe because an unexpected event may come up, e.g. a prompt for a phone update, a call may come in etc.

-So I wanted a safe- and controlled way to configure the app. using the UI.
-This repository verifies each step, verifies the button is the desired button etc. If unexpected changes are expected, the script aborts.
+So I wanted a safe- and controlled way to configure the app, using the UI.
+This repository verifies each step in an arbitrary script, verifies the button is the desired button etc. If unexpected changes are expected, the script aborts.

 Also, each phone manufacturer has a different rooting process, this repo can become a library to safely- and automatically root all (rootable) Android phones automatically (except the user must enable `ADB` themselves).